Grading & Electronics Policies

 Keep our school safe: Take care of school property and respect others’ property.
 Remember "if you see something, say something": this pertains to any inappropriate behavior and actions that may cause harm to you and/or others.
 Behavioral issues will be dealt with along the following guidelines; however, each case is considered in its own merits, and variation in consequences is possible: First offense: Verbal warning.
 Second offense: Conference with you.
 Third offense: Second conference with you and contact your parent/guardian.
 Thereafter: Direct disciplinary referral to your Dean and I will notify your parent/guardian through email or by phone

-The Modern Language department at RHS frown upon academic dishonesty.
+The Modern Language department at RHS frowns upon academic dishonesty.
 BE HONEST: Take responsibility for doing your own work.
 There is zero tolerance for cheating on class work, tests, and quizzes.

-" Allowing another student to use any of your academic work or copying from another student;
+Allowing students to use any of your academic work or copying from another student;

-" Attempting to pass off someone else’s work as your own;
+Attempting to use someone else’s work as your own;

-" Using notes, aids, or assistance to complete any academic assignment, including a quiz or exam, in any way not expressly permitted by the teacher;
+Using notes, aids, or assistance to complete a project, quiz or exam, in any way not expressly permitted by the teacher;

 CONSEQUENCES: